-The GST Act requires two types of invoices namely: tax invoice and bill of supply that are needed to be issued before or on the occurrence of an individual event within the prescribed time.
-Thus, an invoice is required for any form of supply such as sales, barter exchange, rental, license or disposal.
-The primary function of GST is to check the Input Tax Credit claims for which all the relevant data regarding the invoices are to be uploaded and reviewed.
-The Act requires all registered dealers to file their data according to the invoices.
+The GST Act requires two types of invoices namely: tax invoice and bill of supply that are need to be issued before or on the occurrence of an individual event within the prescribed time.
+Thus, an invoice is require for any form of supply such as sales, barter exchange, rental, license or disposal.
+The primary function of GST is to check the Input Tax Credit claims for which all the relevant data regarding the invoices are to be upload and reviewed.
+The Act requires all register dealers to file their data according to the invoices.

-The GST Act requires the following invoices to be issued:
+The GST Act requires the following invoices to be issue:

 As per the new rules, the Tax invoice should contain the following details:

 - The Tax invoice should primarily contain the Name, Address and registration number of the supplier.

 - A consecutive serial number containing only alphabets or numbers or both, unique for every financial year.
 This is the invoice number.

 - The tax invoice should also contain the Name, Address and Registration Number of the registered buyer.
 If the consumer is not a registered dealer, the Name and Address is sufficient.

 - For sale value exceeding fifty thousand rupees, the invoice should contain the Name and Address of the buyer along with the delivery address, the name of the state and its particular state code.

 - The HSN or the Accounting Code of Services.

 - The Quantity in case of goods along with its respective unit or Unique Quantity Code.